 Compared to 2015, the number of coworking spaces globally nearly doubled in 2017, going from 8,500 to 15,500.
 The number of members more than doubled, though, growing from 545,000 in 2015 to 1,270,000 in 2017.

-Right now, the trimmed mean average (excluding top and bottom 5% of the results) of a number of members in a coworking space is 74.
-In 2018 we’ll see growth in that area as well – additional 8 members per space will be added, bringing the total up to 82 users.
+In 2017, the trimmed mean average (excluding top and bottom 5% of the results) of a number of members in a coworking space is 74.
+In 2019 that number rose to a respectable 90.

 Coworking Spaces & Business Centers in Belgium – 300 and Counting, With More Than 15,000 Estimated Users

-That said, while serviced offices and business centers worldwide are seeing a decline in use, more than 300 new ‘flexible offices’ opened in Belgium in 2016.
-They’re not the same as coworking spaces (in terms of cost and flexibility), but this signals a significant shift in how businesses choose to operate these days.
+Interestingly, more than 300 new ‘flexible offices’ opened in Belgium in 2016.
+These are not the same as coworking spaces (in terms of cost and flexibility), but this signals a significant shift in how businesses choose to operate.

 Do we have any exact numbers when it comes to coworking spaces in Belgium?